 Before preparing the tiramisu, look carefully at my VIDEO RECIPE STEP BY STEP to understand passages and textures.

-For the tiramisu cream, that I prepare in advance and let it firm up in the refrigerator for an hour before dialing the sweet: in a bowl, working with an electric mixer the reds with 280 grams of sugar until the mixture triples in volume and becomes foamy and whitish, as you see in VIDEO RECIPE .
+For the tiramisu cream, that I prepare in advance and let it firm in the refrigerator for an hour before composing the dessert: in a bowl, working with an electric mixer the reds with 280 grams of sugar until the mixture triples in volume and becomes foamy and whitish, as you see in VIDEO RECIPE .
 Add mascarpone plan working with an electric mixer or in a food processor to obtain a homogeneous mixture, then stir in the Marsala and vanilla.

-At this point, always with an electric mixer (well clean I recommend) whip until stiff egg whites and remaining sugar and incorporate them gradually to the egg mixture and mascarpone cheese with a spatula, doing a movement from top to bottom.
+At this point, always with an electric mixer (well clean I recommend) whip until stiff egg whites and remaining sugar and incorporate them gradually to the egg mixture and mascarpone cheese with a spatula, making a top-down movement.
 Cover the cream for tiramisu with film for food contact and store in refrigerator until ready to use.

 For the ladyfingers, Mount with an electric mixer or in a food processor the yolks with 200 g of caster sugar, combine sifted flour and potato starch using a spatula and then add to the mixture the egg whites until stiff with the remaining sugar.

-You can spread this mixture directly on parchment paper sprinkled with powdered sugar and then cut into slices before use., or put it in a pastry bag and give the cookies in the shape of Savoy.
+You can spread this mixture directly on baking paper sprinkled with icing sugar and then cut it into slices at the time of use, or put it in a pastry bag and give the cookies in the shape of Savoy.
 In both cases the mixture should cook at 180 degrees in a convection oven up to staining (for the ladyfingers around 10 minutes).

 Prepare coffee and put it in a Holster: If you prefer, You can sweeten it lightly.
 Soak the sponge fingers from both sides in coffee (regulator based on what you like wet).
 Arrange in a baking dish a first layer of ladyfingers soaked, cover with part of the cream and dusting with part of dark chocolate shavings as you see in VIDEO RECIPE.